Garcia6l20/nosem/README.md

 ## API

 The API is exactly the same as meson available [here](https://mesonbuild.com/Reference-manual.html).
-It defers only in the syntax, *nosem-build.py* file are pure python.
+It defers only in the syntax, *nosem.build.py* files are pure python.

 ## How it works